Varato/image_recon/README.md

 1. A filter (ramp, |k|) is used in FBP, but not in Insertion.
 Because by interpolation, the values are averaged by normalized weights.
 2. Image center: dx//2, dy//2.
 Coordinate system: consistent with array index system.
 3. fftshift before showing Fourier images.
 But ifftshift before ifft.
+4. A 2/3 low pass filter is applied to the image.